 Rutherfordton in Rutherford County, North Carolina — The American South (South Atlantic)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 5, 2010, by Bill Coughlin of North Arlington, New Jersey.
-This page has been viewed 819 times since then and 44 times this year.
-Photos: 1, 2, 3. submitted on August 5, 2010, by Bill Coughlin of North Arlington, New Jersey.
+It was originally submitted on September 24, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 544 times since then and 2 times this year.
+Photos: 1, 2, 3, 4, 5, 6. submitted on September 24, 2014, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.